What counts as bad credit for mortgage purposes?

 Check your credit reports

-Get your reports from Experian, Equifax, and TransUnion.
-Check for errors — incorrect addresses, accounts that aren’t yours, or debts marked as unsatisfied when you’ve paid them.
-Dispute anything inaccurate.
+Get your reports from Experian, Equifax and TransUnion.
+Look for errors, such as wrong addresses, accounts that are not yours, or debts marked as unsatisfied when you have already paid them.
+Dispute anything that is wrong.

 - 02